KChen-lab/Monopogen/README.md

 ```
 ### germline calling ###
 To detect putative somatic SNVs, we need to call germline module to build the LD refinement model.
 The required `region.lst` could be set as
+(Note, only the whole chromosome calling is allowed!)
 ```
 less region.lst
 chr20